Environmental Protection Fund Grant Program for Parks, Preservation and Heritage (EPF)

 - the geographic distribution of other fundable projects in any given application cycle;

-consideration will be given to projects in areas that have or have not received funding in recent cycles or where funding is
+consideration may be given to projects in areas that have or have not received funding in recent cycles or where funding is not

-not commensurate with the population of the area.
-This will be based on the proximity to other funded sites and the
+commensurate with the population of the area.
+This will be based on the proximity to other funded sites and the diversity of

-diversity of projects being funded on a regional and local basis, as well as the service area of the developed or planned
+projects being funded on a regional and local basis, as well as the service area of the developed or planned facilities.

 - the extent to which the project will maximize the use and accessibility of a facility;

-consideration will be given to projects where funding will allow underutilized facilities to be accessed or to develop
+consideration may be given to projects where funding will allow underutilized facilities to be accessed or to develop underutilized

-underutilized resources for public use.
-This will be based on the resources within a facility, the use of those resources and
+resources for public use.
+This will be based on the resources offered by the facility, the use of those resources and whether the proposed

 - special engineering, environmental and historic preservation concerns or benefits;

-consideration will be given to develop unique resources and facilities or to develop innovative approaches to the care of
+consideration may be given to develop particularly significant resources and facilities or to develop innovative approaches to preserve valuable

-valuable resources.
-This will be based on the type of resource being developed or rehabilitated; its uniqueness on a local,
+resources.
+This will be based on the type of resource being developed or rehabilitated; its rarity on a local, regional, statewide

-- the past performance, if any, of the project sponsor on previous projects, including its compliance with Equal
+- the past performance, if any, of the project sponsor on previous projects;

-consideration will be given to how timely an applicant completed previous projects, including its reporting requirements;
+consideration may be given to how timely an applicant completed previous projects, including its reporting requirements; how

-how successful it was in outreach, especially to minority- and woman-owned firms; the upkeep and maintenance of the
+successful it was in outreach, especially to minority- and woman-owned businesses; the ongoing upkeep and maintenance of the property; and its

-Applications will be reviewed, rated and awarded as ranked on a regional basis.
+Eligible applications will be reviewed, rated and awarded as ranked on a regional basis, competing only against others in their region and category.